 We look to our patron saint, Pope Pius X,

-to help us “Restore all things in Christ”.
+to help us “Renew all things in Christ”.

 May Your Holy Spirit inspire us to